Arnold Air Society

 The Arnold Air Society (AAS) squadron at LSU's AFROTC Detachment 310 is named in honor of Captain Frank S. Hagan.
-Captain Hagan was born at Spartenburg, South Carolina, on September 4, 1925.
+Captain Hagan was born at Spartanburg, South Carolina, on September 4, 1925.
 He graduated from Baton Rouge High School, May 1942 and enrolled in the summer session at LSU.
-(His father, Harry Lee Hagan, had become the Assistant Commandant of Cadets under Major Troy Middleton.)

 In 1946, he applied for West Point.
 During the Korean War, he flew 70 missions in the prop-driven B-26.
 He received the Distinguished Flying Cross and five Air Medals in recognition for his outstanding service record.
 He flew for the 30th Bomb Squadron, the 3rd Wing.
 Returning to the U.S. in January of 1951, he served as a flight instructor at Langley AFB, Virginia.
 On March 6, 1951, a trainer aircraft collided with Hagan's B-26 over Cape Charles off Smith Island, North Hampton County, Virginia.
 His remains were never located.
 In his memory, a tombstone now rests in the National Cemetery in Baton Rouge.

 The Frank S. Hagan Squadron has a long history at LSU, full of tradition and lasting friendships that have endured past commissioning, through active duty.

 Air Force Association